Pranavi25/java-app/README.md

 -  Delete Tweet

 #### Post Tweet
-This creates a tweet with the coordinates or geotag which is then converted to a JSON format
+This creates a tweet a short message along with the coordinates or geotag.
+For example:

+    e Hello this is my First tweet #Toronto #myfirsttweet 50.089